0xShubhamSolanki/Java_programs/README.md

 7. rotate a number by k
 8. GCD and LCM
 9. prime factorization
 10. Pattern 1 * from 1 to n triangle
+11. Pattern 2 * triangle reverse